 (See also Overview of Heart Defects.)

 The ductus arteriosus is a blood vessel in the fetus that connects the two great arteries leaving the heart, the pulmonary artery and the aorta (see Normal Fetal Circulation).
 The ductus is a short-cut that allows blood to bypass the fetus's not-yet-functioning lungs by traveling from the pulmonary artery to the aorta and out to the fetus's body.
-In the fetus, because blood arriving at the heart has already received oxygen from the placenta, both venous blood and arterial blood contain oxygen, so mixing arterial blood and venous blood does not affect how much oxygen gets pumped to the body.
-This changes immediately after birth.
-When the umbilical cord is cut, the placenta (and therefore the mother's circulation) is no longer connected to the newborn's circulation, and all the newborn's oxygen comes through the lungs.
+In the fetus, the venous blood arriving at the heart has received oxygen from the placenta.
+This oxygenated blood can be delivered to the body through the two connections of the foramen ovale and ductus arteriosus.
+Immediately after birth, these connections close.
+When the umbilical cord is cut, the fetus's placental blood flow is no longer connected across a separating membrane from the mother's blood flow.
+During fetal life, that membrane allows oxygen to pass into the fetus's blood and carbon dioxide to pass back to the mother's blood without the blood from the mother and fetus actually mixing.
+Once the cord is cut, all the newborn's oxygen must come through the newly born infant's lungs.
 Thus, the ductus arteriosus is no longer needed and usually closes within the first days of life.
 In the womb and during the first few days of life, the ductus is open.
 In patent ductus arteriosus (patent is a medical term that means open), the ductus stays open.
 When the ductus stays open after birth, the direction of flow through the ductus reverses and a left-to-right shunt develops.
 This means that some blood in the aorta that has already picked up oxygen from the lungs goes back through the ductus and into the pulmonary artery, which causes extra blood flow into the lungs.

 A patent ductus arteriosus that is moderate or large will also cause high blood pressure in the lungs, which may eventually damage the blood vessels of the lungs.
 A patent ductus increases the risk of developing a serious heart infection, endocarditis.